-Asahi Lifestyle Beverages and its retail partners are jointly donating 10c from each participating bottle sold to The Smith Family, OzHarvest, The ACPO Foundation or Movember*, and donating 10c evenly to Whitelion, ReachOut Australia and Black Dog Institute (up to $100,000 total) for each participating bottle sold in KFC outlets.
+Asahi Lifestyle Beverages and its retail partners are jointly donating 10c for each participating bottle sold, to The Smith Family, OzHarvest, Rural Aid, Food Bank, Hurricanes foundation, APCO Foundation and Movember.

 By being a part of THE BIG GIVEBACK today, you’re helping to make a real difference.

 *The choice of charity is pre-determined by where the eligible product is purchased, as displayed at point of sale.

 Whitelion is a non-profit youth organisation with a vision for a world where ‘no young person is left behind’.
 Whitelion exists to address youth social isolation and unemployment by providing a number of programs that help build positive connections and pathways to work for young people at risk.
 In these programs, Whitelion youth workers help young people overcome barriers to realise their full potential by believing in themselves – their strengths, resilience and courage.
 Youth workers support young people by helping them re-engage in school; helping them become work-ready; placing them in jobs and helping them reconnect with family and culture.
 This enables them to build up confidence as young adults, who are motivated to make positive change.

 Whitelion knows that when a young person has positive self-regard and is able to connect positively with others, they are more likely to re-engage with school or move towards work, and in turn contribute meaningfully to the community.

 Every $2,500 raised will give young people access to vital support from a Whitelion youth worker for up to six months.
 Whitelion helps young people at risk with their immediate needs to ensure they are safe and stable, while maintaining our focus on their future.
 By helping them form positive connections and pathways to work we are providing them with the tools they need to thrive independently as adults and break cycles of disadvantage.